sieverett/vehicle_verification/README.md

-# Vehicle Verification and Image Management App
+# Vehicle Verification App

 ## Overview

-This project is a Streamlit-based application designed for managing and verifying vehicle images using machine learning.
+This project is a [Streamlit](https://streamlit.io/)-based application designed for managing and verifying vehicle images using machine learning.
 The app allows users to upload and manage vehicle images and verify if a new vehicle image matches any pre-approved vehicles based on a similarity threshold.

 ## Features